frapplecat/pyfun/README.md

 # **VERSION CONTROL**

 I used GITPOD for version control software.
-Regular git add ., git commit -m, and git push were used to add, save and push the code to the GITHUB Reop where the source code is stored.
+Regular git add ., git commit -m, and git push were used to add, save and push the code to the GITHUB Repo where the source code is stored.

 <br>
 <br>